-Medical Procedure Restraint: Medical procedure restraints utilized while under the care of medical professionals in a medical or dental office or while receiving treatment in a clinic or hospital, do not need to be approved by DHS as long as the medical provider is directing staff who accompanies the member.
-LCI must submit a request to DHS for approval of a medical procedure restraint when the procedure is occurring in the member's home, day program, or other nonmedical setting.
-Staff may only use medical procedure restraints when necessary to accomplish a specific diagnostic or therapeutic procedure ordered by a medical professional.
+DHS does not need to approve medical procedure restraints used while under the care of medical professionals in a medical or dental office or while receiving treatment in a clinic or hospital, as long as the medical provider is directing staff who accompanies the individual.

+LCI must submit an application to DHS for approval of a medical procedure restraint when the procedure is occurring in the individual's home, day program, or other non-medical setting.
 The use of the restraint must only occur for the minimum duration necessary to complete the procedure.
-Per the DHS RMGS, if the medical procedure restraint is necessary as a form of behavioral control, LCI must submit a behavioral request.
+If the medical procedure restraint is necessary as a form of behavioral control, LCI must submit a behavioral request.